 Firm Supply Contracts

 Firm supply contracts commit both the seller and the buyer to deliver and take gas on a firm basis, except for force majeure conditions.
 From Cascade's perspective, the most important consideration is the seller's contractual commitment to make gas available day in and day out, regardless of market conditions.
 Firm supplies are a necessary component of Cascade's core market portfolio given the obligation to serve and the lack of easily obtainable alternatives for consumers during periods of peak demand.
-Firm contracts can provide baseload services, provide seasonal peaking services during the winter months, or can be used to meet daily needle peaking requirements.
+Firm contracts can provide baseload services, seasonal peaking services during winter months, or be used to meet daily needle peaking requirements.
 Each of these services is discussed briefly below.

 Baseload resources are those that are taken day in and day out, 365 days a year.
 As a result, baseload gas tends to be the least expensive of the firm supply contracts because it matches the production of gas and guarantees the producer that the volumes will be taken.
 Cascade’s ability to contract for baseload supplies is limited because of the relatively low summer demand on the system.
 Baseload resources are used to meet the non-weather sensitive portion of the core market requirements, or may be used to refill storage reservoirs during periods of lower demand.